|

 51, Curtis Waltman, Garden Spot at districts, Hersheypark Arena. pouring in 51 points to propel the Spartans past Littlestown 72-71 in a District Three Class AAA semifinal (February 27, 2001, Lancaster Intelligencer Journal) (Credit: Paul Luchter)

-51, Tanisha Wright, West Mifflin set her mark and at the same time a WPIAL Tournament record in Class AAA with 51 points in 2000.
+51, Tanisha Wright, West Mifflin set her mark and at the same time a WPIAL Tournament record in Class AAA with

 50,